Dongchenl/caer/README.md

-create_nsm.h | Create the neural state machines to build the winner-take-all mechanism. learn_column.h | Learn the synapse weight between feature neurons and the output neurons. stability.h | Check whether a simulated saccade is stopped. load_save.h | Load and saves the learned synapse weights. learn.h | Control the writing and reading of the ring buffer. biases.h | Configure the biases of the analog neuron circuits on chip. initialize.h | Initialize the network.
+create_nsm.h | Create the neural state machines to build the winner-take-all mechanism. learn_column.h | Learn the synapse weight between feature neurons and the output neurons. stability.h | Check whether a simulated saccade is stopped. load_save.h | Load and save the learned synapse weights. learn.h | Control the writing and reading of the ring buffer. biases.h | Configure the biases of the analog neuron circuits on chip. initialize.h | Initialize the network.